Stephon Clark has hashtag, #LastOne, and movement to stop police shootings

 Related

+On Wednesday, cousin Suzette Clark said the family wants Stephon Clark remembered as an outgoing, funny, handsome, loving father of two young sons — as "more than just a hashtag."

+"I just hope it can bring people together," she said of the two-hour funeral set to begin at 11 a.m.
+"Emotions are heightened, but I just hope everyone comes and shows compassion."

-On their way in and out of the gathering, the mourners raised tough questions: about other tactics the police might have tried, about warnings they said did not come, about another recent deadly police shooting of another unarmed black man in their city and about why some of the country’s mass murderers come away from police encounters better than Clark did.
+On their way in and out of Wednesday's wake, the mourners raised tough questions: about other tactics the police might have tried, about warnings they said did not come, about another recent deadly police shooting of another unarmed black man in their city and about why some of the country’s mass murderers come away from police encounters better than Clark did.

 She had vented on Facebook the night before and invented a hashtag — #StephonClarkLastOne.
-"Please let him be the last one," Brown told one of the many reporters she would talk to.
+"Please let him be the last one," Brown told a reporter.
 "He has to be the last one."

 Breaking News Emails